pakjiddat/word-predictor/README.md

 1.  **DataAnalyzer**.
 It allows analyzing n-grams.
 2.  **DataCleaner**.
 It allows cleaning text files.
 It supports several data cleaning options.
 3.  **DataSampler**.
-It allows generating sample files of specifed size from a text file.
+It allows generating sample files of specified size from a text file.
 It also allows generating train, test and validation sample files from a given input text file.
 4.  **TokenGenerator**.
 It allows generating n-gram tokens of given